Cameron Todd Willingham: Question of guilt

+In 2010, Kuykendall declared, "Todd murdered Amber, Karmon, and Kameron.
+He burnt them.
+He admitted he burnt them to me, and he was convicted for his crime.
+That is the closest to justice that my daughters will ever get."

 A four-person panel of the Texas Forensic Science Commission investigating evidence of arson presented in the case acknowledged on July 23, 2010, that state and local arson investigators used "flawed science" in determining that the blaze had been deliberately set.
-It also found insufficient evidence to prove that state Deputy Fire Marshal Manuel Vasquez and Corsicana Assistant Fire Chief Douglas Fogg were negligent or guilty of misconduct in their arson work.
+However, it found insufficient evidence to prove that state Deputy Fire Marshal Manuel Vasquez and Corsicana Assistant Fire Chief Douglas Fogg were negligent or guilty of misconduct in their arson work.
+The report did not make any conclusions about whether Vasquez's finding of an arson was correct.

 In 2010, the Innocence Project filed a lawsuit against the State of Texas, seeking a judgment of "official oppression."
 Judge Charlie Baird held an inquiry in September 2010 in Austin, but Lowell Thompson, the Navarro County DA, appeared at the hearing with a motion for Baird to recuse himself due to conflict of interest — Baird had once affirmed Willingham's conviction while sitting as a Criminal Appeals judge yet had also been recognized by an anti-death penalty group.
 When the recusal motion was denied, Thompson appealed to the Third Court of Appeals and had the proceedings stayed.
 (Thompson later received an award from the Texas District and County Attorneys Association for this motion and appeal.)

-In 2014, The Washington Post reported that new evidence emerged indicating Webb had said in taped interviews that he had lied on the witness stand in exchange for a prosecutor's help obtaining a reduced prison term and financial support from a rich rancher.
+In 2014, The Washington Post reported that Webb had said in taped interviews that he had lied on the witness stand in exchange for Jackson's help obtaining a reduced prison term and financial support from a rich rancher.
 On March 3, 2015, the Texas State Bar filed a disciplinary action, Commission for Lawyer Discipline v.
-Jackson, against Jackson for failing to disclose information on his deal with Webb.
+Jackson, against Jackson for failing to disclose information on his alleged deal with Webb.
 According to the complaint, "During a pretrial hearing on July 24, 1992, [Jackson] told the trial court that he had no evidence favorable to Willingham.
 That statement was false."

-A jury later heard and rejected the claim that Jackson had hid evidence, finding in favor of Jackson.
+In his response to the allegations, Jackson noted that Robert Hinton of the Innocence Project was recorded explicitly telling Webb that he didn't care if Willingham murdered his children, and Webb's lawyer, Daniel Biltz, was recorded telling Webb that Hinton would potentially be able to offer Webb legal assistance with a current felony charge he was facing if he agreed to make an unsworn recantation.